 The following standards contain provisions which, through reference in this text, constitute provisions of this ATIS Standard.
 At the time of publication, the editions indicated were valid.
 All standards are subject to revision, and parties to agreements based on this Standard are encouraged to investigate the possibility of applying the most recent editions of the standards indicated below.

-draft-ietf-stir-passport, Persona Assertion Token.
+RFC 8225, Persona Assertion Token.

-draft-ietf-stir-rfc4474bis, Authenticated Identity Management in the Session Initiation Protocol.1
+RFC 8224, Authenticated Identity Management in the Session Initiation Protocol.1

-draft-ietf-stir-certificates, Secure Telephone Identity Credentials: Certificates.1
+RFC 8226, Secure Telephone Identity Credentials: Certificates.1

+draft-ietf-stir-passport-shaken, PASSporT SHAKEN Extension

 IETF RFC 3325, Private Extensions to SIP for Asserted Identity within Trusted Networks.1

 IETF RFC 3261, SIP: Session Initiation Protocol.1